 Scams using government identity

 Some scammers pose as government officials and either inform you about a prize you have won or threaten you for non-payment of a debt.
-You need to know that no federal agency will ask for payment against any money crimes.
+You need to know that no federal agency will ask for payment for any money crimes.

 Exercise your judgment.
 If you have never received a call from federal authorities, it's unlikely you'll receive one suddenly.
 If you receive such a call, lodge a complaint to the proper authorities quoting the caller's name or other identification details.